poseidon-framework/poseidon-framework.github.io/trident.md

 trident list --packages --remote --archive "community-archive"
 ```

-will result in a view of all packages available in one of the [public online archives](archive_overview).
+will result in a view of all packages available in one of the Poseidon public archives.
 Just as for `fetch`, the `--archive` flag allows to choose which public archive to query.

 Independent of whether you query a local or an online archive, you can not just list packages, but also groups, as defined in the third column of EIGENSTRAT `.ind` files (or the first/last column of a PLINK `.fam` file), and individuals with the flags `--groups` and `--individuals` (instead of `--packages`).